 The bat's ears swiveled rapidly and his face was screwed up with effort, "it sounds strange, like Sisters cries but different."

 Dwayne pointed a talon at Lescar, which prompted an explosive reaction from the skinny girl.

 "What! other people! that's great!"
-Lescar said a smile growing wide on her face "I can finally get out of here!"
-Lescar's face turned pale and her smile drooped for moment when she looked at me before she said hurriedly "Not that your forest isn't lovely, umm master."
+Lescar exclaimed a relieved expression growing on her face "I can finally get out of here!"
+Lescar's face then turned pale and her smile drooped as she looked at me and hurriedly added, "Not that your forest isn't lovely, umm master."

 While she was often snippy Lescar still remembered her place at least.

 "Other humans," I said aloud jaws clacking together, that potent hunger coming back at the very thought of humanity that wasn't Lescar.

 I didn't need any more people now that I had Lescar, at least not yet and I was full despite my rising desire.